aarizat/golang-course/README.md

 # Golang Course

 ## Description:
-Here are found the exercises developed during the course that I did in Platzi.
+Here are found the exercises developed during the course that I did at Platzi.